hpwilson12/workforcehugo/readme.md

 - switch blog to hugo
 	- image processing pipeline (use page resources?)
-    - make images in posts into link images
 	- connect to netlify cms?
 	- generate search index
 	- embed interactives from observable and style with bulma?